Accessible Widget

 Enough Money to Live

-We have three ideas on how we can help Albertans who are struggling to meet basic needs; Protecting social assistance, Basic Income, and most recently, talking about a Canada Disability Benefit.
+We have three ideas on how we can help Albertans struggling to meet basic needs: protecting social assistance, providing Basic Income, and, most recently, discussing a Canada Disability Benefit.
+We also help raise awareness about affordable transit, which is closer to the bottom of the page.

-We use a three-pronged approach to try to address having enough money to live.
+We use a three-pronged approach to address having enough money to live.

 Crossing our fingers for AISH to above the poverty line logo